Chinese rocket fails after liftoff

 Originally announced in 2001, the LM-5 project initially suffered lengthy delays because of funding challenges and difficulties in developing new technologies for the first Chinese launcher to fully use liquid propellant.

-The LM-5 finally made its debut last November, also at the newly built Wenchang launch site.
+The LM-5 finally made its debut last November, also at the newly built Wenchang site, and was successfully launched.

-Its creators say the LM-5's capabilities are now on par with the US-designed Delta IV rocket, long considered the most powerful in the world.
+Its creators have said the LM-5's capabilities are now on par with the US-designed Delta IV rocket, long considered the most powerful in the world.

-"The two rockets are at the same level ... though different propellant mix means the Delta is still a bit more efficient," He Wei, the LM-5's general designer, told CNN.
+"The two rockets are at the same level ... though different propellant mix means the Delta is still a bit more efficient," He Wei, the LM-5's general designer, told CNN before the failed launch.

-"The Delta has had years of experience while this was only the second launch for the LM-5 -- so we will keep modifying and improving to make our rocket more mature and reliable."
+"The Delta has had years of experience while this is only the second launch for the LM-5 -- so we will keep modifying and improving to make our rocket more mature and reliable."

 Latecomer in space race